Emmanuel-Rods/JS-Email-Crawler/README.md

 ```

 #Setting up

-open up the cookies.js file and input your credentials
+1.open up the `cookies.js` file and input your credentials
 ```js
 //credentiales
 const EMAIL_OR_USERNAME = ''